jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

 refactor: make it better
 #################################################################################

 The problem with this solution is that the ``text`` :ref:`function<functions>` will always return ``'I received this message: hello'``, it does not care what input it gets, it is a :doc:`singleton function </functions/test_singleton_functions>`.
-I want to make it return the value it receives as part of a message
+I want to make it return the value it receives as part of the message

 red: make it fail
 ---------------------------------------------------------------------------------